Homeopathic Remedies for ADHD: Research and Reviews of Natural Treatments

 No clinical studies have been done on Synaptol as a whole.
 Each separate component has been listed in the Homeopathic Materia Medica, a compilation of the results of Hahnemann’s “pathogenetic trials.”
 At least two small studies — both published in 20115 6 — found that green oat grass, in particular, can boost cognitive skills and concentration in adults.
 However, both of these studies used non-homeopathic levels of green oat grass; it’s unclear if the low levels present in Synaptol would have the same effect.

-3. Verta alb: Derived from a plant in the lily family, verta alb is used to “soothe the nerves,” and is often used for children with ADHD and comorbid anxiety.
+Derived from a plant in the lily family, verta alb is used to “soothe the nerves,” and is often used for children with ADHD and comorbid anxiety.
 It has also been claimed to reduce the potential for temper tantrums in children who struggle to control their emotions.
-Like other plants used in homeopathy, verta alb is highly toxic in large doses; in fact, recent hypotheses suggest7 that Alexander the Great was poisoned with verta alb, as opposed to arsenic — though historians remain divided on the issue.
+Like other plants used in homeopathy, verta alb is highly dangerous in large doses; in fact, recent hypotheses suggest7 that Alexander the Great was killed with verta alb, as opposed to arsenic — though historians remain divided on the issue.

 Verta alb is present in several homeopathic remedies designed to treat ADHD, including BrightSpark, a popular compound produced by the company Native Remedies.
 No studies have been conducted on either BrightSpark or verta alb on its own, and while anecdotal evidence is mixed, some patients report that verta alb helped their child manage his or her emotions and temper over-excitability.